fax4ever/image-caption-generation/webapp/README.md

-# Webapp
+# AngularPrimengApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server